Marc Tetel

 Links

-I teach at all levels in the Neuroscience Program.
-In Introduction to Neuroscience, neuroscience majors and non-science majors study the brain from the molecular level to behavior.
+I teach Introduction to Neuroscience, where neuroscience majors and non-science majors study the brain from the molecular level to behavior.
 Our topics range from how neurons produce electrical signals to learning and memory in humans.
 In addition, we investigate a number of disorders of the nervous system, including depression, anxiety, and Parkinson’s disease.
 In Neuroendocrinology 315, we explore how hormones act in the brain to regulate gene expression and behavior.
 We discuss how the major neuroendocrine axes regulate a variety of functions, including sexual differentiation of the brain, stress, and reproductive physiology and behavior.
+I also teach Career Exploration and Grant Writing 301.

-I enjoy going out for sushi, biking, hiking, and camping with my family.
+In my free time, I enjoy going out for sushi, biking, hiking, and traveling with my family.

 Education